 Grand Lake Grows

-By Katie Hearsum, Grand Lake CDT Gateway Community Ambassador
+By Katie Hearsum, Grand Lake CDT Community Ambassador

 The Town of Grand Lake, Colorado, became a designated CDTC Gateway Community in 2017, starting with a simple information kiosk and annual fundraiser to auction off local goods and services to raise money for the CDTC.
 Since then their outreach efforts have grown to include monthly on-trail activities, an anniversary party in the park, several volunteer trail maintenance events and a community center “campground” just for thru-hikers.